-It is said that this process helps break down and draw out the stored toxins and congestion from your lungs.
-And this helps improve your respiratory health as well.
+This process might possibly break down and draw out the stored toxins and congestion from your lungs.
+We need more research on this, though.

 16. Relieves Menstrual Cramps

-It is recommended to use the Jamaican black castor oil at least a couple of days before you actually have your period – as this helps address the cramps even before they begin.
+It is recommended to use the Jamaican black castor oil at least a couple of days before you actually have your period since this helps address the cramps even before they begin.
 The following black castor oil pack can help:

 - Take a flannel cloth and unfold it so that it can cover the area required to be treated.